MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/apac-ind-e-commerce.md

 ### Install modules

-The following packages that are available in the **dynamics365-commerce** feed of the `https://pkgs.dev.azure.com/commerce-partner/` resource include India-specific modules:
+The following packages that are available in the **dynamics365-commerce** feed include India-specific modules:

 - **@msdyn365-commerce-marketplace/address-extensions**.
 The package includes the **Invoice address for India** module.